Some posts contain compensated links. Please read this disclaimer for more info.

 What Is Albanian Food?

-Just like the renowned Mediterranean diet, Albanian cuisine is primarily based on healthy ingredients such as vegetables, fruit, and fish and seafood.
+Like the renowned Mediterranean diet, Albanian cuisine is primarily based on healthy ingredients such as vegetables, fruit, fish, and seafood.
 Olive oil is the most popular—and by far the oldest, dating from Roman times—cooking fat used in traditional Albanian dishes.

 History Of Albanian Food